 Run a PowerShell Script With Dockerfile Image

-Running a PowerShell script inside a Docker container can be achieved using a few methods, and today we will cover the most effective way to do it.
+Running a PowerShell script inside a Docker container can be achieved using a few methods, and today, we will cover the most effective way to do it.

 In the following Dockerfile, we are using the latest PowerShell image to run the image.
 We create a directory called app on the container using the WORKDIR command.
-In the third line, we copy a PowerShell script located in the same folder the Dockerfile is located.
+In the third line, we copy a PowerShell script located in the same folder where the Dockerfile is located.

 The final line of code runs the copied PowerShell script on startup.